North Tawton railway station: Recent developments

 The Dartmoor Railway proposed to restore the interchange at Yeoford, running passenger trains past North Tawton, where its line met First Great Western's Tarka Line.
 British American Railway Services, a new company created by Iowa Pacific Holdings of Chicago, became the new owner of the Dartmoor line on 4 September 2008 with the intention of developing freight, passenger and tourist services on the railway.

-Subsequently infrastructure ownership transferred to Network Rail and on 20 November 2021 regular passenger services between Exeter and Okehampton resumed, operated by Great Western Railway.
+Subsequently, infrastructure ownership transferred to Network Rail and on 20 November 2021 regular passenger services between Exeter and Okehampton resumed, operated by Great Western Railway.
 Crediton is the only intermediate stop on that service.

-The original platforms at North Tawton station are several feet below track level, as the line through the former station site was raised some years ago, to increase the height of the adjacent road bridge when the road was upgraded.
+The original platforms at North Tawton station are several feet below track level, as the line through the former station site was raised during the 1970s, to increase the height of the adjacent road bridge when the A3124 road was upgraded.